-Preparations at site of death at health care facilities and in community settings (e.g. home)
+Preparations at Site of Death in Health Care Facilities and Community Settings (e.g., Homes)

-- Follow Routine Practices and at minimum, wear a gown and gloves if available. - Apply principles of cultural sensitivity.
-If loved ones of the deceased wish to view the body before or after removal from the isolation room or area in a health care facility, they may be allowed to do so5. - The cultural context of the local community should also be respected5.
-Assess the risk during the mortuary care process and provide adequate explanation to the family. - If indicated, provide PPE to the family, with instruction in its use5. - Manage each situation on a case-by-case basis, balancing the rights of the family with the risks of exposure to infection5. - See additional details (below) regarding protections for mourners.
+- Follow Routine Practices and, at minimum, wear gloves and a gown, if available. - Manage each situation on a case-by-case basis, balancing the rights of the family with the risks of exposure to infection5. - Apply principles of cultural sensitivity.
+If loved ones of the deceased wish to view the body before or after removal from the isolation room or area in a health care facility, they may be allowed to do so5. - The cultural context of the local community should also be respected5. - Provide adequate explanation to the family on all key decisions. - If indicated, provide PPE to the family, along with instruction for its proper use5. - Those observing the preparation of the body should maintain a 2-meter distance. - See additional details (below) regarding protections for mourners.